On the Wasserstein Geodesic Principal Component Analysis of probability measures: Geodesic PCA on a.c. probability measures: GPCAgen

 \section{Geodesic PCA on a.c. probability measures: \textsc{GPCAgen}}

 We now tackle the task of performing GPCA on a set of a.c. probability measures $\nu_1,\hdots,\nu_n$ using the Otto-Wasserstein geometry.
-Similarly to the Gaussian case \eqref{gaussian_gpca}, the first geodesic principal component is a geodesic $t\mapsto\mu(t)$ that solves

-and the following components are defined as in the previous section.
-Here we assume that the probability measures $\nu_1, \dots, \nu_n$ are known through samples i.e., for each $\nu_i$ we are given a batch of samples $\{x_1^{(i)}, \dots, x_{m_i}^{(i)}\}$ of size $m_i$.
 We propose a parameterization of the geodesic principal components based on Otto's formulation, leveraging neural networks.
-Additionally, we introduce a dedicated cost function to optimize the different geodesic components. \paragraph{Parameterizing geodesics} Following Proposition~\ref{prop:geodesic_otto} and equation~\eqref{geod_otto}, any geodesic $t \mapsto \mu(t)$ in the Wasserstein space $(\Prob(\Omega), W_2)$ can be expressed as $\mu(t) = (\varphi + t \nabla f \circ \varphi)_\# \rho$, for $t$ in some interval $[t_{\min}, t_{\max}]$, $\varphi: \R^d \rightarrow \R^d$ a diffeomorphism, $f:\R^d \rightarrow \R$ a smooth function, and $\rho$ a fixed reference measure, taken to be the standard Gaussian distribution in this work.
+Additionally, we introduce a dedicated cost function to optimize the different geodesic components. \paragraph{Parameterizing geodesics} Following Proposition~\ref{prop:geodesic_otto} and \eqref{geod_otto}, any geodesic $t \mapsto \mu(t)$ in the Wasserstein space $(\Prob(\Omega), W_2)$ can be expressed as $\mu(t) = (\varphi + t \nabla f \circ \varphi)_\# \rho$, for $t$ in some interval $[t_{\min}, t_{\max}]$, $\varphi: \R^d \rightarrow \R^d$ a diffeomorphism, $f:\R^d \rightarrow \R$ a smooth function, and $\rho$ a fixed reference measure, taken to be the standard Gaussian distribution in this work.
 Using multilayer perceptrons (MLPs) to parametrize the functions $\varphi$ and $f$, denoted $\varphi_\theta$ and $f_\psi$, respectively, the curve

 is a geodesic for $t \in [t_{\min}, t_{\max}]$, provided that $\mathrm{id} + t \nabla f_\psi \in \mathrm{Diff}(\Omega)$ for all $t$ in this interval.
 Equivalently, this condition holds if the Hessian matrix $I_d + t H_{f_\psi}(x)$ is positive definite for all $x \in \mathbb{R}^d$ and $t \in [t_{\min}, t_{\max}]$, where $H_{f_\psi}(x)$ denotes the Hessian of $f_\psi$ at $x$.
 In practice, we enforce this constraint by monitoring the eigenvalues of $I_d + t H_{f_\psi}(x)$ (see Appendix \ref{app:geodesic_param}) and either clipping $t$ or adjusting the interval $[t_{\min}, t_{\max}]$ to ensure that all eigenvalues remain positive.
 This representation enables to sample from the distributions along the geodesic.
 Specifically, given the learned vector field $\varphi_\theta$ and function $f_\psi$, one can sample from $\mu_{\theta, \psi}(t)$ by first drawing $x \sim \rho$ and then applying the transformations $\varphi_{\theta}$ and $\mathrm{id} + t \nabla f_\psi$ sequentially as $ \varphi_\theta(x) + t \nabla f_\psi(\varphi_\theta(x)) \sim \mu_{\theta, \psi}(t). $